Skip to main content

 The pastor is a key role in the church.
 Here are a few duties that every good pastor must fulfill:

-Your church’s pastor is likely the face of your church.
+Your church’s pastor is the face of your church.
 Each church member recognizes the pastor as a spiritual leader.
-So your pastor must embody the church’s message and philosophy to effectively serve your congregation.

 Minister